 The effectiveness of cannabis medicine may depend on the conditions of growth.

-Before we get into how the geographic location of cannabis sativa may effect how it works, recent studies must be addressed.
-In particular, those looking at how medical cannabis fights tumors.
-The anti-angiogenic process is one of the ways cannabis battles growths.
+Recent studies must be addressed before we get into how the geographic location of Cannabis sativa might effect its efficacy.
+In particular, how medical cannabis fights tumors.
+The anti-angiogenic process is one of the ways cannabis battles tumor growth.
 It’s the opposite of the angiogenic process which is part of how tumors grow through the laying down of new blood vessels.